wordofwarning/wordofwarning.org/current/2012-emergency/BLANKSPACEdownstairs/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "BLANKSPACE" # the name of the artist or company
-show: "6-10pm" # the name of the show
+show: "12 til 5 pm" # the name of the show

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values